-Computer and smartphone microprocessors, data storage devices and displays, next-generation energy storage, clean energy technologies, and drugs that improve our health are a small sample of the by-products of scientific breakthroughs achieved by researchers using facilities like the U.S. DOE-SC's APS at Argonne National Laboratory.
+Computer and smart-phone microprocessors, data storage devices and displays, next-generation energy storage, clean energy technologies, and drugs that improve our health are just a few of the by-products of scientific breakthroughs achieved by scientists using research facilities like the U.S. Department of Energy Office of Science's Advanced Photon Source (APS) at Argonne National Laboratory.
 Most of the technologies and pharmaceuticals we take for granted today are the end result of scientific discoveries made over a number of years by researchers who specialize in the study of physical and biological materials.
-The APS gives scientists access to a powerful, versatile, invisible light that is ideal for studying the arrangements of molecules and atoms, probing the interfaces where materials meet, determining the interdependent form and function of biological proteins, and watching chemical processes that happen on the nanoscale.
-This remarkable scientific tool helps researchers illuminate answers to the challenges of our world, from developing new forms of energy to sustaining our nation's technological and economic competitiveness to pushing back against the ravages of disease.